Arlodotexe/windows-interact/README.md

     if(errors) doSomethingElse(errors)
 });

-// Run a command, but supocurrpress any errors that occurr (Don't print them to console or log) System.PowerShell('Move-Item -Path .\*.txt -Destination C:\Logs', function(output){
+// Run a command, but suppress any errors that occurr (Don't print them to console or log) System.PowerShell('Move-Item -Path .\*.txt -Destination C:\Logs', function(output){
     doSomething();
 }, {suppressErrors: true});